marcokister/TeamsBusyLight/README.md

 4. don´t forget to check in vscode if your interpreter is with (venv) marked!!!
 5. now you are ready to develop your own version :-) have fun

+## Needed Hardware:
+- Raspberry Pi Pico or newer like Pico 2W
+- Install microPython on the Pico
+- USB Cable between pico and your computer while developping
+- if you want activate more than an led you need a relais and some other stuff !! always be safe and you have to know what you do with electic!!